scrambleegg7/SelfCar/CarND-Traffic-Sign-Classifier-Project/writeup_final.md

 If an iterative approach was chosen:
 * First of all, I have applied standard LeNet model (2 Convolutional Layer) architecture which accuracy score begins with 83%.
 With initial learning rate 0.001, accuracy score was gradually being improved upto 94% at final step of EPOCH.
 This is 1% score improvment than benchmark score, but it is not good enough to judge whether I am able to design best performance model for augmentation images.
-Though it is not big issue of building best scoring model for Traffic Sign board identifiation, I think there might have any possibilities to enhance training model to preciously fit data set of aumentation images.
+I start to think there might have any possibilities to enhance training model to preciously fit data set of aumentation images.
 * What I modified as main points are;
 *** Use Batch Normalization Technique, but accuracy is not developed to show good performance than I expected.
 I have removed this function.
 *** add one additional layer (Convolutional layer increased to 3 layers)
 *** increase filter number to 48 from convolutional layer 1
+*** Add Dropout layer to set keep prob = 0.5
 *** Decrease Fully connected Layer = Shrink 84 features after flattened 688 features, finally 43 features.
-* As a result of above modification on LeNet model, I was able to obtain best score 99% while training and validating data set image.
+* As a result of above modification on LeNet model, I was able to obtain best score 93% while training and validating data set image.
 * Due to handle tiny image size compared with other sofisticated model (AlexNet etc.) on machine learning competition, I have not touched any other hyper parameters except learning rate.

 __Then I obtained accuracy score from final model__:
-* training set accuracy of 0.99 (best performance from LeNet2)
+* training set accuracy of 0.93 (best performance from LeNet3)
-* validation set accuracy of 0.96
+* validation set accuracy of 0.98
-* test set accuracy of .95
+* test set accuracy of .96

 # 3. Test a Model on New Images

 ## 3.1.
 Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.

-I have setup several traffic sign images downloaed broadwidely from web page.
-I have picked up 24 different images other than 5 images, since I would check several images having different shape of sign boards, also having many kinds of backgrounds behind the traffic sign.
+I have setup several traffic sign images downloaed from web pages.
+I have picked up 24 different board images other than 5 images, since I would like to go through several images which have different shape of sign boards, also having many kinds of backgrounds behind the traffic sign.

 ![alt text][DLImage]